-Using animals in research and testing is a controversial issue.
-People often disagree as to whether they think animal experiments are necessary, useful or justified, and to what extent non-animal alternatives are available.
-We believe that every area of animal use should be judged individually and that replacing the use of animals with humane alternatives must be the principal goal.
+People often disagree on whether animal experiments are necessary, useful or justified, and to what extent non-animal alternatives are available.
+We believe that every area of animal use should be judged individually, and that replacing the use of animals with humane alternatives must be the main goal.

 Areas of animal use

-- studying how animals’ and humans’ bodies function
+Research - studying how animal and human bodies function

-- every possible step is taken to reduce the numbers of animals used, and to significantly reduce their suffering and improve their welfare.
+We believe that the necessity and justification for using animals should always be critically reviewed and that everything possible must be done to speed up the development of humane alternatives.
+Until then, every possible step should be taken to reduce the numbers of animals used, and to significantly reduce their suffering and improve their welfare.